So you've given your employee a pay rise and want to "back date" it... no problem.

 Go to the Reports menu and select the Pay Categories report...

-This report tells us the total number of hours (325) paid during the period and the number of pay periods (9).
-All that's left to do is to pay him.
+This report tells us the total number of hours paid during the period and the number of pay periods.
+All that's left to do is to pay her.

 How to actually pay it

-You're going to add the back pay owed to his ordinary earnings in his next scheduled pay run so...
+You're going to add the back pay owed to her ordinary earnings in her next scheduled pay run so...

-- click on Bobby's name to expand his record in the pay run
+- Click on Eleni's name to expand her record in the pay run

-- click on the actions button within his record
+- Click on the actions button within her record

-- enter 325 hours into the Units field
+- Enter the hours calculated in the report into the Units field